vossisboss/pvdjango/README.md

 Now you have a good foundation for customizing these critical models.
 You might not feel like this has added a lot to the project.
 But trust me, you'll be glad you took these steps further down the line.
 Next, we're going to add some additional models to our code called `snippets` along with some templates that will help our website look a little nicer.

-# Step Four: Adding templates and translatable snippets
+# Step Four: Add templates and translatable content

 Now that we have your models set up and your database has been configured for the data you're planning to use in your blog, we can start focusing more on how things will look on the frontend and how people will interact with your multilingual website.